 When to see a doctor about your acne

 Acne is a medical condition so if over-the-counter treatments from your pharmacist aren’t working, it’s time to see a GP.

 There are many effective treatments for acne including topical creams and gels as well as oral medications to target the causes of acne including excessive oil production, blocked pores or skin bacteria.

 All About Acne advises young people to start a daily skin care regimen based on gentle non-soap cleansers.
 Acne products, containing ingredients such as benzoyl peroxide, are also a good start, inexpensive and widely available without a prescription.

-Young people with acne that persists beyond eight weeks should consider a visit to the GP for further assessment and treatment.
+If acne persists beyond eight weeks, consider a visit to the GP for further assessment and treatment.
 Untreated, moderate to severe acne can leave both physical and psychological scars.

 Parents and friends can provide good quality advice by steering young people with acne to accurate and up to date information from credible resources such as All About Acne or from friendly health professionals including pharmacists and GPs.